Bazzas-Personal-Stuff/CodeGen/README.md

 ## Embedding in a Package

-1. Copy the CodeGen folder to your package folder: `Packages/com.bazzagibbs.examplepackage/CodeGen`
+1. Copy this repo to a folder called "CodeGen" inside your package folder: `Packages/com.bazzagibbs.examplepackage/CodeGen`
 2. Find and replace the following within the CodeGen folder:
    - "MY_PACKAGE_NAMESPACE", e.g. `BazzaGibbs.ExamplePackage`
    - "MY_PACKAGE_URI", e.g. `com.bazzagibbs.examplepackage`
    - "MY_WIZARD_MENU_ITEM", the submenu under "Tools" where the wizard will be launched from. e.g. `Example Package/Create Custom Example`

-Note: if you want your wizard to be launched from somewhere other than the "Tools" tab, instead replace "Tools/MY_WIZARD_MENU_ITEM" with the full menu path.
+       - Note: if you want your wizard to be launched from somewhere other than the "Tools" tab, instead replace "Tools/MY_WIZARD_MENU_ITEM" with the full menu path.
+   - "MY_WIZARD_WINDOW_TITLE", the name displayed when the wizard is opened
+3. In `CodeGenWizard.cs`, edit the "WizardHelp" string at the top to add a description of the macros in your templates.

 ## Writing Templates